-In addition, it provides valuable practice with some academic vocabulary.
-(See also the matching exercise near the bottom of the page.)
+It also provides valuable practice with some academic vocabulary.
+(See the matching exercise near the bottom of the page, too.)

-President Obama gave this speech at a naturalization ceremony in which immigrants o the U.S. became citizens.
-It was held at the National Archives-- a museum for our most important founding documents, including the Declaration of Independence, the Constitution, and the Bill of Rights, as well as many other records and displays.
+President Obama gave this speech at a naturalization ceremony.
+(That's when immigrants to the U.S. became citizens.)
+It was held at the National Archives, which house our founding documents.
+The Declaration of Independence, the Constitution, and the Bill of Rights are there.

-After the immigrants there took the oath of allegiance and became citizens, he spoke to them about how their experiences fit into the story of American history.
-You may not know some of the words he used, because he used many specific examples and even named some of the new citizens and told their stories.
+Ar the ceremony, the immigrants took the oath of allegiance and became citizens.
+Then Obama spoke to them about how their experiences fit into the story of American history.

-He talked about Ellis Island (in New York Harbor), and Angel Island (in San Francisco Bay)—the main places where the U.S. government processed new immigrants in the late 19th and early 20th centuries.
+He talked about Ellis Island (in New York Harbor), and Angel Island (in San Francisco Bay).
+Those were the main places where the U.S. government processed new immigrants in the late 19th and early 20th centuries.

 His message is important because, as he said “It’s about the meaning of America and what kind of country do we want to be.”

-He said, “Being a citizen is hard.” and added “There’s no respite (relief) from our ideals.
+He also told them, “Being a citizen is hard.”
+He added, “There’s no respite (relief) from our ideals.
 All of us are called to live up to our expectations for ourselves -- not just when it’s convenient, but when it’s inconvenient.
 When it’s tough.
 When we’re afraid...”*

 He quoted former President Kennedy on how much democracy requires of its citizens.
-Then President Obama added “Our system of self-government depends on ordinary citizens doing the hard, frustrating but always essential work of citizenship -- of being informed...
+He pointed out “Our system of self-government depends on ordinary citizens doing the hard, frustrating but always essential work of citizenship -- of being informed...
 Of speaking out when something is not right.
 Of helping fellow citizens when they need a hand...